cdl-geneseo/geneseo-dictionary/A/Awesome.md

 # Awesome

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Awesome

 Created by  Zachary Arthur, last modified on Sep 17, 2008

 AJ: Terrific or great; &quot;What an awesome party.&quot; F92 AJ-95% of the students surveyed reported to use this term all of the time.